krzykawska/digital-cv/README.md

 - International Workshop “Molecular Pathways in the Response of Tumors to Photodynamic Therapy”, Udine, Italy: Synthetic Bacteriochlorin derivatives in phototherapy of murine tumors (09.9-10.2011)

+- National conference On the border of biology and chemistry, Jamrozowa Polana, Poland: PDT based on new halogenated bacteriochlorins – in vitro and in vivo studies (24-27.04.2010), *selected*

+- National Interdisciplinary Student Conference on Time Dimensions, Krakow, Poland: Time in biology, or about the molecular clock (11-12.12.2009)

+- Nationwide Interdisciplinary Student Conference "Man in the Universe".
+Around the thoughts of Michał Heller, Kraków, Poland: The atomized man and the man reunited - that is, about man as a subject of science research (12-14.12.2008)

+- 10th Jubilee National Intercollegiate Scientific Seminar in the series Discovering the Universe entitled: Two beginnings: the universe - life, Kazimierz Dolny on the Vistula, Poland: Life's problems - how the discovery of the origins of life influences its definition (28-30.11.2008)

+- Interdisciplinary Student Scientific Conference of Spirit and Matter, Krakow, Poland: Nucleotide versus byte - that is, information processing in computers and living organisms (16-18.05.2008)

+- Intercollegiate Scientific Seminar in the Cognition of the Universe IX cycle: Artificial life.
+Artificial Intelligence, Kazimierz Dolny on the Vistula River: A living computer - how you can generate the behavior of living organisms on your own computer (8-9.12.2007)

 ### Poster presentations:

 26-31.07.2015 57th Rocky Mountain Conference on Magnetic Resonance, Snowbird, UT, USA